skip to content

 How to get the experience to be credible

-• Some help is given on the Get Into Teaching website
+Some help is given on the Get into Teaching website

-• Teach First insight programmes for STEM
+Teach First runs taster programmes, particularly for STEM students

 Further study or certification required

-To work in state schools in England, you need QTS (qualified teacher status).
+To work in many schools in England, you need QTS (qualified teacher status).
 It's also valued in many settings where it's not an official requirement (for example academies, international or independent schools).
 You can train for this in a number of ways;

 How to find employers or training courses